QuantEcon/lecture-python.myst/_sources/rand_resp.md

 \text{MSE Ratio}=\frac{\text{Mean Square Error Randomized}}{\text{Mean Square Error Regular}}
 $$

-We can compute  MSE Ratios for different surveys and survey designs associated with different parameter values.
+We can compute  MSE Ratios for different survey designs associated with different parameter values.

-The following Python code computes the objects we want to stare at in order to make comparisons under  different values of $\pi_A$ and $n$:
+The following Python code computes  objects we want to stare at in order to make comparisons under  different values of $\pi_A$ and $n$:

 ```{code-cell} ipython3